Red Oak Warranty

 • Major scaling or surface failure caused by improper finishing or concrete quality issues, excluding damage caused by de-icing salts or chemicals

-• Structural cracking caused by improper reinforcement placement or positioning
+• Structural cracking, including wide cracks or cracks that significantly change in elevation, caused by improper reinforcement placement or positioning

 • Settlement resulting from improper base preparation